eza-community/eza/CONTRIBUTING.md

 limit.

 ### Issue Reference
-If the commit resolves an issue add: `Resolves #abc` where `abc` is the issue number.
-In case of a bugfix you can also use `Fixes #abc`.
+If the commit resolves an issue add: `Resolves: #abc` where `abc` is the issue number.
+In case of a bugfix you can also use `Fixes: #abc`.

 ### Signature
 You may add a signature at the end two lines below the description or issue reference.

 ### Example
-Here is an example of a commit message that follows these rules (mostly):
+Here is an example of a commit message for a breaking change that follows these rules:

 ```
-fix: TextCell building of detailed grid view for  hyperlink and icon options
+fix(hyperlinks)!: TextCell building of detailed grid view, hyperlink, icon options

 The hyperlink option adds an escape sequence which in the normal TextCell
 creation also becomes part of the length calculation.
 This patch applies